afromatt6288/Mythical-Creature-Selector-Caretaker/README.md

         UserAnswers are deleted at quiz start to start fresh to avoid contamination the data.

-## Initial Project Pitch/Ideas (just in case you were curious about how it started)
+## Project Pitch/Ideas and Creautre and Quiz list.

-Mythical Creature Selector
+Mythical Creature Selector (Stand Alone):

 A CLI-based application built with Python and SQL project where you take a list of questions with four answers and use those answers to determine the user's animal type.